 Benefits of Staying on Disney Property

-There are quite of few unique benefits to staying on Disney property.
+There are quite of few unique benefits to staying at a Disney World Resort.

 - Complimentary bus rides to and from the parks, Disney Springs, and Disney’s waterparks.

 - Access to Extra Magic Hours (either an hour earlier or later than the parks are normally open)

 - Character breakfasts (offered at some hotels)